School Counseling Services

-One of the key components of the Strath Haven Middle School counseling program is the guidance rotation.
-Guidance counselors work with the same cohort of students for four years: grades six through nine.
-This rotation allows the guidance counselor to help students adjust to middle school in grade six, monitor students' progress through seventh and eighth grades, and then help the students transition to the high school in ninth grade.
-In addition, the guidance counselors carefully work with students who are new to the district to help ease the transition to a new school environment.
+One of the key components of the Strath Haven Middle School counseling program is the school counseling rotation.
+School counselors work with the same cohort of students for four years: grades six through nine.
+This rotation allows the school counselor to help students adjust to middle school in grade six, monitor students' progress through seventh and eighth grades, and then help the students transition to the high school in ninth grade.
+In addition, the school counselors carefully work with students who are new to the district to help ease the transition to a new school environment.

 Students may visit their grade-level counselor at any time, as long as they have a hall pass.
 If the student has an urgent problem and the counselor is not available, the student should report to another counselor, the nurse, or the main office.
 In an effort to help students make the most of their middle school experience, the school counselor facilitates communications between home and school.
 Parents with questions or concerns regarding their child are encouraged to contact the appropriate grade-level schhol counselor.

 Sixth Grade School Counselor - Erica Laster email@example.com or 610-892-3470, ext.
 7106

 Seventh Grade School Counselor - Morgan Segal firstname.lastname@example.org or 610-892-3470, ext.
 7206

 - Eighth Grade School Counselor - David Stratton email@example.com or 610-892-3470, ext.
 7306